philschatz/philschatz.github.io/_drafts/skeleton-generator.md

     #content {
       .kinds(figure) {
-        // all the possible classes on a `figure`:
+        // all the possible classes on a `figure` for this book:
         @return: 'full-width', 'half-width';
       }